cinchapi/runway/README.md

 ### Creating a Record type
 Each Record type should extend the `Record` class.
 Once the class is created, you can define the schema using the member variables in the class.
 All non-transient variables are stored in the database.
 All non-private variables are automatically printed out when creating a `dump` or `toString` representation of the record.

+Each Record has a unique `id` that is automatically assigned during creation.
+You can get the id for any record using the `getId()` method.

+**You should never create a constructor for a Record sublcass.
+All records are created using static factory methods and fields are updated either individually or using instance methods.**

 ```
 public class User extends Record {